ESMValGroup/ESMValTool_Tutorial/_episodes/08-development-setup.md

 ### 2 ESMValTool dependencies

 It is recommended to use conda to manage ESMValTool dependencies.
-For a minimal conda installation, see section **Install Conda**, in lesson [Installation]({{ page.root }}{% link _episodes/02-installation.md %}).
+For a minimal conda installation, see section **Install Conda** in lesson [Installation]({{ page.root }}{% link _episodes/02-installation.md %}).
-To simplify the installation process, an environment file ``environment.yml`` is provided in the ESMValTool direcotry.
-To create an environment run:
+To simplify the installation process, an environment file ``environment.yml`` is provided in the ESMValTool directory.
+We create an environment by running:

 ~~~bash
 conda env create --file environment.yml
 ~~~

 The environment is called ``esmvaltool`` by default.
-Let's activate the environment:
+Now, we should activate the environment:

 ~~~bash
 conda activate esmvaltool